NeilJustice/Cloudundancy/README.md

 C:\Jenkins\jobs\ -> Jenkins\jobs

 [FileSubpathsToNotCopy]
-# In the [FileSubpathsToNotCopy] section, case-insensitive file path substrings
+# In the [FileSubpathsToNotCopy] section, case-insensitive file path substrings can be listed
-# can be listed so as to not back up files matching the listed case-insensitive file path substrings
+# so as to not copy files matching the listed case-insensitive file path substrings

-# PowerShell Modules folder to not backup as PowerShell modules can be easily reinstalled
+# PowerShell Modules folder to not copy, as PowerShell modules can be easily reinstalled
 PowerShell\Modules\

 # Jenkins jobs folder file paths to not backup so as to only backup Jenkins job config.xml files